 Each source of income can only be entered in one box.
 A loss in one of the boxes cannot be deducted from a positive income in another box.
-A loss generated in Box 2 can be deducted from a positive income in the same box in the previous year (carry back) or in one of the 9 subsequent years (carry forward).
-The carry forward period of 9 years has been reduced to 6 years for 2019 and following years.
-Where a loss in Box 2 cannot be compensated, the tax law offers a contribution in the form of a tax credit.
-This means that 25% of the remaining loss is deducted from the tax burden payable, on condition that no substantial interest exists in the current tax year and the previous year.
-The tax credit amounts to 25% of the remaining loss.
+A loss generated in Box 2 can be deducted from a positive income in the same box in the previous year (carry back) or in one of the 6 subsequent years (carry forward).
+Where a loss in Box 2 cannot be offset, the tax law offers a contribution in the form of a tax credit.
+This means that the remaining loss is deducted from the tax burden payable at the applicable Box 2 rate, on condition that no substantial interest exists in the current tax year and the previous year.
+The tax credit amounts to the Box 2 rate of the remaining loss.
 A loss in Box 1 can be deducted from a positive income in the same box in the 3 preceding years or in one of the subsequent 9 years.
-Box 3 does not recognize a negative income.
+Box 3 does not recognise a negative income.